Deutsche Version

 The Bertelsmann Stiftung has funded the Reinhard Mohn Institute (RMI), which is named after its founder, since its foundation in 2010.
-With its research , teaching and dialogue , the institute provides substantial national and international impetus for reforming corporate governance theory and practice.
+With its research, teaching, and dialogue the institute provides substantial national and international impetus for reforming corporate governance theory and practice.

 The RMI operates in line with the participative and responsible governance philosophy of Reinhard Mohn, with a solid foundation of organization theory.
 Its new content conception perceives strategy, management, organization and control increasingly as inter-organizational processes in the sense of cooperative governance in networks.